RING GUIDES

 Diamond 4Cs Guide

-When choosing the perfect diamond, the process can feel slightly daunting with so many factors to consider.
+When choosing the perfect diamond engagement ring, the process can feel slightly daunting with so many factors to consider.
 You may have come across the 4 Cs, which play a significant role in determining a diamond's price, quality, and aesthetics.
 Let's explore what each of these Cs entails and how they influence your diamond selection.

 Brief History of the 4Cs